Advocacy Watch List

 Pasadena Heritage continuously works, both proactively and in response to specific threats, to preserve and protect historic resources throughout the City of Pasadena.
 Below is a list of some high-priority buildings, sites, and development projects that we are monitoring closely.

-Senate Bill 79, the Abundant and Affordable Homes Near Transit Act, has passed the Senate Appropriations Committee and is now heading to the Senate floor for a full vote.
+Senate Bill 79, the Abundant and Affordable Homes Near Transit Act, has now passed out of the Assembly Housing and Community Development Committee and was sent back to the Committee on Appropriations on July 17.

 While the bill aims to address California’s housing crisis by encouraging dense development near transit, it still does not include protections for historic resources—a serious concern for preservationists across the state.